-PHIL 4273 The English Language: History and Linguistics (3 hours)
+PHIL 4273 The English Language: History and Linguistics (3 credit hours) See ENGL 3283

-PHIL 4333 World's Living Religions (3 hours)
+PHIL 4333 World's Living Religions (3 credit hours)

 A study of the major religions of the world and its literature, with special emphasis on the religions of the Orient.
 This course is approved for graduate level credit, with additional reading and research.
 Prerequisite: junior standing.